Zilonis123/scrable-lv/README.md

 # Scrable
-This bot makes words out of a string of letters given and checks them using tezaurs.lv api]
+This bot makes words out of a string of letters given and checks them using tezaurs.lv api

 ## How to download
-First check if you have node / npm installed by typing this into the command prompt
+First check if you have node.js installed by writting this into the command prompt
 ```bash
 node --version
 ```